georgeus19/klofan/docs/use-cases/stat-use-case.md

 ![Schema After Region Recommendation](./img/after-region.png)

 The user selects `Data Cube` recommendation.
 This recommendation detected several possible literals (green highlight) which could serve as observations in a data cube in Data Cube vocabulary.
 The user does not know the vocabulary so it is up to the recommendation to represent the data correctly in the vocabulary.
 To correctly represent a statistical cube, at least dimensions must be identified.
 It would be also nice if measures and some attributes could be inferred.
-If they are not inferred or are inferred incorrectly, the user wants to correct it and select the dimensions themself.
+If they are not inferred or are inferred incorrectly, the user wants to be able correct it and select the dimensions themself even if they are not an expert on the vocabulary (e.g. the recommendation provides a help text to help do it correctly).
 This is shown in the picture below.

 ![Recommendation - Select Dimensions](./img/select-dims.png)

-Since the recommendation is ultimately tied to Data Cube vocabulary, it can include constrains to what must be in the data to use the recommendation or what would be good if the data had for good Data Cube representation.
+Since the recommendation is ultimately tied to Data Cube vocabulary, it can include constraints of what must be in the data to use the recommendation or what would be good if the data had for good Data Cube representation.
 The recommendation could then nudge the user to select the correct unit attributes, measures, etc...

 Below are the data represented in Data Cube.
 Note that since the recommendation is tried to the vocabulary, it can make vast schema changes such as adding a lot of new entities, blank nodes etc.. which would not be feasible in case of general purpose recommendation.